cameronbunce/ClusterConfig/README.md

 Gone are the days of setting up a Raspberry Pi the hard way.
 Imager is the only way to fly, get it as 'rpi-imager' in apt, or https://www.raspberrypi.com/software/

 Now, we're going to use the 64-bit Ubuntu Server 23.04, but Imager is going to do the dirty work for us, so open it up.
+If you're going to use your workstation as a scheduler, be sure to use the same release on all machines as apt packages different and incompatible versions of slurm for each Ubuntu release.
+Ask me how I know.
 Click 'Choose OS' then 'Other General-purpose OS' then 'Ubuntu' and finally "Ubuntu Server 23.04 (64-bit)"

 BUT, we're gonna click on the gear